Kaprun Lifts & Terrain

 Kaprun ski resort is made up of three vastly different ski areas offering vastly different, but complementary ski & snowboard experiences - Lechnerberg, Maiskogel and Kitzsteinhorn.

 Lechnerberg has low angle surface lifts in town perfect for first timers.
 Maiskogel has quality lifts and a huge vertical directly out of town, perfect for foul weather days.
-Kitzsteinhorn offers high elevation quality snow, wonderful intermediate trails and off-piste freeride opportunities all year round on a skiable vertical that is shorter than one would expect (1053m).
+Kitzsteinhorn offers high elevation quality snow, wonderful intermediate trails and off-piste freeride opportunities for a long season, but on a skiable vertical that is shorter than one would expect (1,053m).

 See the Kaprun-Kitzsteinhorn trail map below.